-But non-state and private commercial structures in Ukraine have no economic motivation to engage in innovational activities today.
+On the other hand, non-state and private commercial structures have no economic motivation to engage in innovational activities today.
 Competitors that maximize their profit are often unable to bear additional expenses to get the monopoly profit of the innovator; they cannot undertake economic responsibility related to the risk of a new product introduction or extending to a new market, either.
-That is why free competition cannot quickly mobilize resources and possibilities of the transitive society to perform the required effective technological changes.
+That's why free competition cannot quickly mobilize resources and possibilities of the society to perform the required effective technological changes.
 The countries with market relations that do not support innovational processes by special methods quickly find themselves in the rearguard of world economic competition.

 The world practice confirms that the most effective mechanism of technological changes stimulation is the market competitive environment, where the country interferes in such a way as to protect and support the market players who take the burden of innovational initiative.
-That is why the country must actively conduct innovational policy.
-In this context, the current problems for the Central and Eastern Europe transitive countries are the creation of the management structure which would perform evaluation, planning and support of strategic technological changes in the country in accordance with general national interests.
+That's why the country must actively conduct innovational policy.
+In this context, the current problem for Ukraine is the creation of the management structure which would perform evaluation, planning and support of strategic technological changes in the country in accordance with general national interests.
 The main aim of this organization must be state support of innovational and technological activities by provision of regulatory and resources base which would condition efficient technological changes in the country as a factor of long-term economic growth.